rtbins/Capstone-MachineLearning-Nanodegree/proposal.md

 The solution will be 7 predicted prices for each trading day within 7 trading days after the last date in the input date range.
 These prices will be compared with the actual price.

 ### Datasets and Inputs
 All of the necessary data for the project will come from Yahoo Finance website and dataset will be included in the project for ease of reproducibility.
 The input to the program will be a CSV file having historical data for a stock ticker symbol.
+The data will be of range 2007-2010 and around one trading year of data will be used for training.

 Attribute (**Target Stock**) | Description
 --- | ---